dgochenour/dpse_example_c/README.txt

 examplePlugin.c.
 Associated header files are also generated.

-The DataWriter and DataReaders for this type are created and used in example_publisher.c and example_subscriber_1.c and example_subscriber_2.c, respectively.
+The DataWriter and DataReaders for this type are created and used in example_publisher.c and example_subscriber_[1|2|3].c, respectively.
 Each application has its own DomainParticipant since the intent is that the executables may run independently of each other.

 Generated Files Overview